Mopp123/fungine/README.md

 These creates `build` directory containing the build as shared library.

 To clean up build and submodules' builds run `make clean`

+NOTE!
+GLEW has file auto/Makefile which has defined PYTHON ?= python.
+You probably need to change it to python3 instead for you to be able to install it with our Makefile!